inspec/inspec/docs/reporters.md

 ### html

-This reporter is the legacy RSpec HTML reporter which is retained for backwards compatibility.
-The report generated is not aware of profiles or controls, only containing unsorted test information.
+This reporter is the legacy RSpec HTML reporter, which is retained for backwards compatibility.
+The report generated is not aware of profiles or controls, and only contains unsorted test information.
 Most users should migrate to the `html2` reporter for more complete data.

 ### html2

-An improved HTML reporter that contains full data about the structure of the profile, controls, and tests.
-The generated report renders html code to view your tests in a browser.
+This reporter is an improved HTML reporter that contains full data about the structure of the profile, controls, and tests.
+The generated report renders HTML code for viewing your tests in a browser.

-No configuration is required for the `html2` reporter to function.
-However, two options are available for customization.
+The `html2` reporter requires no configuration to function.
+However, two options--`alternate_css_file` and `alternate_js_file`--are available for customization.
 The options are set in the JSON-formatted configuration file that Chef InSpec consumes.
-For details on this file, see [the documentation](https://www.inspec.io/docs/reference/config/).
+For details, see [our configuration file documentation](https://www.inspec.io/docs/reference/config/).

 For example: